quinn0823/apple-siri-voice-navigation/README.variant.md

     <a href="https://steamcommunity.com/sharedfiles/filedetails/?id=3404022298"><img alt="Steam Favorites" src="https://img.shields.io/steam/favorites/3404022298"></a>
 </p>

 **Experience the road with Siri!** Apple Siri Voice Navigation brings the iconic voices in Apple OS to Truck Simulator games.
-With **over 70 voices in 13 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.
+With **over 70 voices in 14 languages** to choose from, Siri is here to guide your trucking adventures, making your journey more enjoyable and memorable.

-**July 03**: 2.0 > **3.1**.
-Regenerate and rebuild 52 out of 56 existing voices, and **add 1 language and 20 voices**.
+**July 14**: 3.1 > **3.2**.
+Add **a new language with 2 new voices**—Русский.

 ---